 NLTCC uses the expertise and knowledge of those individuals who will eventually employ our students to give us advice and guidance.
-An advisory council composed of the following individuals is working toward the improvement and continued growth of NLTCC.
+An advisory council composed of the following individuals is working toward the improvement and continued growth of our facility.